A Guide To Indoor Fun in Columbia SC

 While Columbia’s winter weather is typically quite lovely (can you say 75 degree days in December?), there are always a few weeks when all the hot cocoa + blankets are necessary.
 With three rivers, a national park, Lake Murray, an abundance of neighborhood parks and walking/hiking trails galore, there’s no shortage of outdoor fun in this city.
 But some days, there aren't enough warm coats in the world to get you to hang outside (we see you, April showers ☔️)... and we feel you.
 Relax and enjoy some good old-fashioned kindness from the company you came with + the company you’re sure to meet with these seven indoor activities in Columbia SC.

 Judging by the buzz, there’s a chance you’ve already heard about this new gem on Main Street.
-If you haven’t, think a seven-lane, boutique bowling alley equipped with lush couches for you and your squad + the ability to put bumpers up just for those certain individuals that need a little moral support.
+If you haven’t, think a seven-lane, boutique bowling alley equipped with lush couches for you and your squad + the ability to put bumpers up for those individuals that need a little moral support.
 Pro tip: Reserve a lane online before you go.
 After beating your boo or bestie in a few rounds of bowling, try something a little more low-key like Jenga, checkers or shuffle board.